 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Dec 14, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 14, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Travelers loyal to Hilton-branded hotels who want a credit card offering luxury perks may want to take a hard look at the Hilton Honors Aspire Card from American Express.
 Rewards points can be redeemed at Hilton’s 15 global brands, ranging from the luxury Conrad Hotels & Resorts to the value Hilton Garden Inn.
 Rooms can be booked at more than 5,500 hotels in 109 countries and territories.